dotCMS/dotnet-starter-example/docs/DotCmsService.md

 ## Configuration

-The service requires the following configuration values in `appsettings.json`:
+The service requires the ApiHost and either an ApiToken OR an ApiUsername/Password in the `appsettings.json`/

 ```json
 {